 Within the sphere of its activity of the distribution of foodstuffs and non-food to restaurants and catering establishments, MARR has put into practice several methods to guarantee its customers an extremely wide range of products conforming to minimum environmental criteria, as contemplated by Annex I of the Italian Ministerial Decree of 25 July 2011 (NAP GPP - "Minimum environmental criteria for the service of collective catering and the supply of food commodities").
-MARR has a products portfolio of over 15,000 food articles including organic products, PGI and DPO products, traditional agro-food products, certified biologically grown products and fair trade products.
+MARR has a products portfolio of over 15,000 food articles including organic products, PGI and DPO products, traditional agro-food products, certified biologically grown products and fair-trade products and products of animal origin from production lines limiting the use of antibiotics and promoting criteria of increased animal welfare during farming.

-To promote environmental and social sustainability, MARR, with adequate programming, can also supply products with special production features, such as, for example: short chain products (Km 0) and fruit and vegetable products of green care farming.
+To promote environmental and social sustainability, MARR, with adequate programming, can also supply, in addition to products originating from entirely domestic production lines (Made in Italy Line) products with special production features, such as, for example: short chain and KM 0 products.
+Through suitable planning, fruit and vegetables form social farming can also be supplied.